gdkrmr/mcp-git-course/resources/lessons/02_basic-git-workflows/03_cloning.md

 ## Conclusion
 You have successfully cloned a remote Git repository to your local machine.
 You are now ready to collaborate and contribute to the project.

+## Questions
+1. What files and directories were created when you cloned the repository?
+2. How can you check the remote repository URL of your cloned repository?
+3. What is the difference between `git` and `Gitlab` or `GitHub`?

 ## Additional Resources
 - [Git Official Documentation: git clone](https://git-scm.com/docs/git-clone)